Stage 1 scrutiny by the Justice Committee

-The Bill was introduced in the Parliament on 11 December 2014.
+The Tribunals (Scotland) Bill was introduced to the Scottish Parliament on 8 May 2013.

-The Committee published its Stage 1 report to the Parliament on 24 April 2015.
+The Committee published its Stage 1 Report to on Monday 14 October 2013.